redis/node-redis/README.md

 | error        | When a network error has occurred, such as unable to connect to the server or the connection closed unexpectedly | The error object, such as `SocketClosedUnexpectedlyError: Socket closed unexpectedly` or `Error: connect ECONNREFUSED [IP]:[PORT]` |
 | reconnecting | The client is trying to reconnect to the server. | _undefined_

+Except for the network, the client will not emmit any events any more.

 ## Supported Redis versions

 Node Redis is supported with the following versions of Redis: